SkoolNotes/Taproot/2020BIO101/KBhBIO101TATABinding.md

 ## SCA17
 Sometimes, the transcription of the TBP goes wrong and create a repeat in the CAG/CAA factors in the TBP; with an average of over 41 repeats.

-This results in an abundance of glutamite, which means that this will result in
+This results in an abundance of glutamite, which means that this will result in symptoms of psycoatric problems like involuntary movements, dementia, and ataxia (not being able to control movement.)